GorevitchAndrey/alarstudios_table/README.md

+This is table on native JS with the ability to add, remove, edit fields, with validation.

-Having trouble implementing SPA in native javascript To run, you need to open the index.html document in the browser.
+Having trouble implementing SPA in native javascript If want to try, you need to open the index.html document in the browser.
 To start the SPA, you must complete the following steps:

 1. In the router.js file, replace the routes object with:
 ```
 const routes = {